mintproject/mic/docs/model_configuration/01-overview.md

   run         Run your model component with the MIC Wrapper generated in the
               previous step

-  publish     Publish your code on GitHub, your image on DockerHub and your
+  upload     Upload your code to GitHub, DockerHub and your
               model component on the MINT Model Catalog.
 ```